paulroper/dotnet-monorepo/README.md

 * Look at how the external caching works with buildx

 * "Diff all changes on the current branch against the parent branch" for dag
-  * dag does a simple `git diff` at the moment for testing with some local changes.
-This needs to be implemented for it to be usable in CI.
+  * dag does a `git diff` against origin/main at the moment

 * Re-write dag in something faster like .NET or Go